sodadata/docs/soda-cl/failed-rows-checks.md

 ## Prerequisites

-* To view failed rows that a failed rows check collects, you ideally have a **Soda Cloud** account.
+* (Optional) To view failed rows samples that a failed rows check collects, you ideally have a **Soda Cloud** account.
 It is not necessary to view failed rows samples in Soda Cloud, but easy to view in the context of a check result.
 * To use failed row checks to send failed rows samples to Soda Cloud, samples collection must *not* be [disabled in Soda Cloud]({% link soda-cloud/failed-rows.md %}#disable-failed-row-samples).
+* (Optional) To see failed row analysis information, Soda Cloud must be connected to a Soda Agent.
+See [Analyze failed rows]({% link soda-cloud/failed-rows.md %}) for further detail.

-## About failed row samples
+## About failed row samples and analysis

-When a scan results in a failed check, the CLI output displays information about the check that failed and why.
-To offer more insight into the data that failed a check, Soda Cloud displays failed rows in a check result’s history.
+{% include failed-row-analysis.md %}

 There are two ways you can configure a SodaCL check to send failed row samples to your Soda Cloud account: